-A Flash Drive is a small device which provides portable storage for IT systems.
+A Flash Drive is a small device that provides portable storage for IT systems.
 Flash drives are very practical to connect into a computer or a laptop because mainly they are using the USB port.
 Flash drives become very popular in the last 15 years.
-Flash drives also named as thumb drives because of its size and shape which is similar to the human thumb.
+Flash drives also named thumb drives because of their size and shape which is similar to the human thumb.

 Flash Drive Connections

-USB is very popular connection type and protocol mainly used for data transfer.
+USB is a very popular connection type and protocol mainly used for data transfer.
 USB version 2.0 is the most used version of the USB.
-USB 2.0 provides fast transfer speed about 60 MB per second which is very high for most of the flash disk drives.
+USB 2.0 provides a fast transfer speed of about 60 MB per second which is very high for most of the flash disk drives.

 USB 3.1 is the newest version of the USB and is a minor improvement to the USB 3.0

-Lightning is a connection type which is developed by Apple is similar to the USB Type-C but a bit smaller than it.
+Lightning is a connection type that is developed by Apple is similar to the USB Type-C but a bit smaller than it.

 The micro USB port is generallt used in mobile phones.
 This type of flash disks can be used with phones to connect a flash drive.